 You must enter a phrase of 8 to 63 characters.
-The Password (Network Key) field displays if the WPA2-PSK [AES], WPA-PSK [TKIP] + WPA2-PSK [AES], or WPA3-Personal security radio button is selected.
+The Password (Network Key) field displays if the WPA2-PSK [AES] or WPA-PSK [TKIP] + WPA2-PSK [AES] security radio button is selected.

 - 6. To change the WiFi security for the 2.4 GHz or 5 GHz WiFi network, select a Security Options radio button. - None.
 An open WiFi network that does not provide any security.
 Any WiFi device can join the WiFi network.
 We recommend that you do not use an open WiFi network. - WPA2-PSK [AES].
 This option is the default setting.
 This type of security enables WiFi devices that support WPA2 to join the router's WiFi network.
 If you did not change the WiFi password, the default password displays.
 The default password is printed on the router label.WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
-If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security. - WPA-PSK [TKIP] + WPA2-PSK [AES].
+If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security.

+- WPA-PSK [TKIP] + WPA2-PSK [AES].
 This type of security enables WiFi devices that support either WPA or WPA2 to join the router's WiFi network.
-However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps. - WPA3-Personal.
-This type of security enables WiFi devices that support WPA3 to join the WiFi network.
-WPA3 is the latest security standard, uses SAE encryption, and is more secure than WPA2.
-If all devices on your network support WPA3, we recommend that you use this type of security. - 7.
+However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps. - WPA/WPA2 Enterprise.
+This type of security requires that your WiFi network can access a RADIUS server. - 7.
 Click the Apply button.
-Your settings are saved.